habitat-sh/habitat/www/source/docs/package-contents.html.md

 # Contents of a Habitat package
 During the build process, the hab-plan-build script creates several files that specify dependency, build, and configuration information.
 When packages are unpacked (extracted) and installed during the initialization phase of a Habitat service, these files define what those packages need to run.

 Packages are installed in the `/hab/pkgs/` directory, and then further organized in subdirectories corresponding to fully-qualified package identifiers: `origin/name/version/release`.
-For more information on package identifiers, see [Packages and artifacts](/docs/concepts-packages).
+For more information on package identifiers, see [Packages](/docs/concepts-packages).

 ## MANIFEST